Where to Stay in Istanbul: 7 Best Areas & Hotels (2026)

 Budget (up to US$130)

-- Hot Budget Ortakoy – This property offers 3-star service and some clean and cozy rooms, comfortable beds, as well as free Wi-Fi and private parking.
+• Hot Budget Ortakoy – This property offers 3-star service and clean, cozy rooms, comfortable beds, free Wi-Fi, and private parking.

 7. Kadikoy – where to stay on the Asian side

-My last recommendation for your stay in Istanbul is Kadikoy, a neighborhood on the Asian side of the city.
+My last recommendation for your stay in Istanbul is Kadıköy, a neighborhood on the city’s Asian side.
 This is a very laid-back area and the very best place to get a slice of local life.
 Best of all, you can get from Kadikoy to the European side in just 20 minutes by ferry (depending on how far you are from the ferry station).

-Some Kadikoy landmarks that warrant your attention are the Bostancı Amusement Park, Gazhane Museum, and the Fenerbahce Stadium (map).
-I’d also recommend exploring both the Moda Sahil promenade (map) and Caddebostan Coast waterfront park (map).
+Some Kadikoy landmarks that warrant your attention include Bostancı Amusement Park, Gazhane Museum, and the Fenerbahce Stadium (map).
+I’d also recommend exploring both the Moda Sahil promenade (map) and the Caddebostan Coast waterfront park (map).

-I definitely recommend booking your hotel somewhere not far from the ferry terminal to make your commute easier (by the way, the views you are going to see from the boat are simply fantastic!).
+I definitely recommend booking a hotel somewhere near the ferry terminal to make your commute easier (by the way, the views you’ll see from the boat are simply fantastic!).

 Luxury (US$210 and up)